 There was even a school where we saw kids racing Hula Hoops downhill.

 This was followed by a more remote hike along an unpaved road.

 However, I feel that the entrance midway improves the security.

 Although isolated incidents do happen in Guatemala, I wouldn’t worry much about hiking Laguna Chicabal without a tour.

-***The Final Word – There really is no reason to visit Laguna Chicabal, unless you have a lot of spare time ***
+***The Final Word – There really is no reason to take on the Xela hike to Laguna Chicabal, unless you have a lot of spare time ***